Ocean Theme Fun Preschool Unit

 Circle Time

-2. Create a wall chart – sea and land and sky – to place pictures of sea birds and animals in habitats.
+2. Create a wall chart outlining the sea and land and sky.
+Sort pictures of birds and animals to place in their appropriate habitats.

 3. Play a takeaway game with sea shells or sea animals.

-4. Pack a tote bag for the beach: choose the beach items from a variety of items, including items that don't belong.
+4. Pack a tote bag for the beach.
+Provide a variety of items to choose from that would be needed for a beach day.
+Include items that don't belong.

-5. Shake sand and water in small jars – observe motion and sound.
+5. Shake sand and water in a small jar.
+Observe motion, color, and sound.

 6. Create a sticky chart using contact paper with sticky side out.
 Add blue wavy pieces of paper to make an ocean.

 7. Make some jelly fish felt cutouts for the felt board.
-Add eyes and a numeral to each jelly fish.
+Add craft eyes or felt eyes and a numeral to each jelly fish.
 Kids can count out and add felt tentacles to each jelly fish to correspond with the number on the jelly fish.

-8. Role play a day at the beach: move up and down like waves; fly like a sea gull; row a boat; dig in the sand.
+8. Role play a day at the beach: row a boat; dig in the sand; move up and down like waves; fly like a sea gull.

 Bring your love of the seaside to your early learners with this educational unit.
-Your excitement will make this a fun learning experience for everyone.
+Your excitement and energy will make this a fun learning experience for everyone.